Skindive: Follow up and break up

 In 2002, after touring, the band suddenly found themselves lacking support from Palm Records.
 Danielle has said in an interview with Cluas.com:

 "One by one it seemed all of the people who had been championing us left the company until we were left on our own.
 And with them in New York and us over here it was very difficult to keep things moving."

 In the end, the band asked Palm Records to release them from their contract which happened successfully.
 During this period, Skindive was close to breaking up but Gerry Owens and Danielle continued to write new music.

 Eventually the band signed to the independent label AlphaMale Recordings, prepared for their follow-up album entitled Falling Down and releasing a single called Precious (which received regular air play on Pet Sounds, Today FM).
-One month after releasing the album in September, 2003, the band decided to break up for reasons unknown.
+Because this single failed to enter the top 30, the album was shelved and the band broke up.

 Gerry Owens has since gone on to write and produce for his new project 'Lluther' whose live band included ex-Skindive drummer Ger Farrell.